apurificato/code-refactor/README.md

 ## Credits

 Code refactored by Anthony Purificato as part of a Rutgers Coding Bootcamp Assignment to learn the benefits and importance of using semantic HTML.

+Original Code was pulled from repository on GitLabs created for Rutgers Coding Bootcamp and accessible by Rutgers Coding Bootcamp students.

 ## License